PolyCortex/AcquisitionEEG/README.md

 #### Notch filter

 Main power line interference is one the major factors which can adversely influence the quality of the acquired EEG signal.
-A notch filter was included in the design to address the mains hum of 60Hz and is configured to produce a simulated gain of about -36dB.
+A notch filter was included in the design to address the mains hum of 60Hz and is configured to produce a simulated gain of about -30dB.

 ### Signal of interest isolation

 #### Instrumentation amplifier

 Electrical signals measured on the scalp have weak amplitudes in the order of microvolts (μV).
 Therefore, acquiring and visualizing EEG signals requires thousand-fold amplification.
 Placed directly after the electrodes input, an instrumentation amplifier provides the signal with an initial gain before it is being filtered.
-The amplifier is a high performance, low power, rail-to-rail precision amplifier providing a gain of approximately 40.
+The amplifier is a high performance, low power, rail-to-rail precision amplifier providing a gain of approximately 398.

 #### Operational amplifiers

-The operational amplifiers used in the high and low pass filters’ configuration allow each filter to provide an additional gain of 8.9.
-After the signal has made its way through the instrumentation amplifier and the filtering levels, it is amplified a final time with a non-inverting operational amplifier offering a gain of 12.8.
-The total gain produced by the cascading of the instrumentation amplifier, the high pass and low pass filters and the non-inverter is thereby the multiplication of each individual gain, producing a final gain of approximately 41,100.
+After the signal has made its way through the instrumentation amplifier and the filtering levels, it is amplified a final time with a non-inverting operational amplifier offering a gain of 119.
+The total gain produced by the cascading of the instrumentation amplifier and the non-inverter is thereby the multiplication of each individual gain, producing a final gain of approximately 47,400.

 #### ADC